RitterD/RealTime-UDP-Communication-with-Simulink-and-Python/README.md

 <b>Attention: If you use constant blocks adjust them to the sample time of your send/receive blocks.</b>

 ## Sequence Number
 The Sequence Number is the key in this realtime concept.
+With the sequence number you are upgrading your UDP-Protocol and eliminate all the disadvantages without giving up the advantages e.g. transmission speed and multicast.
 For instance, the master sends with every msg a sequence number and the slave sends this sequence number back you are able to check:
 <ol>
   <li>Is there a connection between master and slave</li>
   <li>Is there any package loss</li>